Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Estimating the decisional states from data

 \subsection{Complexity of the algorithm}

-Depending on the user context, one or the other of these tasks might become the dominant algorithm cost: \begin{itemize} \item Estimating the probability distributions $\hat{p}(Z|x)$.
-Using the above Kernel Density Estimation the complexity is roughly $O\left(N(M+q(N))\right)$ with $N$ the number of data and $M$ the number of samples $s\in S\subset Z$ at which $\hat{p}(Z=s|x)$ is estimated. $q()$ is the cost of performing a nearest neighbours query in the joint space (so negligible kernel values are quickly eliminated, the worse-case limit of $q=O(N)$ is the summing of all kernel values at all data points). \item Clustering tasks.
-In particular comparing probability distributions is more costly than comparing points, so clustering causal states is usually expensive.
-Finding connected components might then use up to $O(KN)$ calls to the dissimilarity measure, with $K$ the final number of clusters. \item Evaluating the utility function.
+Depending on the user context, one or the other of these tasks might become the dominant algorithm cost: \begin{itemize} \item Estimating the probability distributions $\hat{P}(Z|x)$.
+For discrete data the computation cost is simply $O(N)$, a matter of counting the occurences of each $z\in Z$ for each $x$.
+But using the above Kernel Density Estimation the complexity is roughly $O\left(N(M+q(N))\right)$ with $N$ the data size and $M$ the number of samples $s\in S\subset Z$ at which $\hat{p}(Z=s|x)$ is estimated. $q()$ is the cost of performing a nearest neighbours query in the joint space (so negligible kernel values are quickly eliminated, the worse-case limit of $q=O(N)$ is the summing of all kernel values at all data points).
+The nearest neighbors are estimated in a first pass in $O\left(Nq(N)\right)$ time and in the second pass the samples are used to build the distributions in $O\left(NM\right)$ time. \item Clustering tasks.
+The two clustering algorithms described in Section \ref{sub:Clustering} have a linear and a quadratic complexity with respect to the dissimilarity measure. \item Evaluating the utility function.
 For the analytical examples in the Section \ref{sec:Examples}, $U(y,z)$ is simple enough so its evaluation was not the main issue.
-However in a different scerario the algorithm complexity might have to be defined in terms of the number of evaluations of the cost function. \item Optimising $\hat{\mathbb{U}}(y|x)$ in order to find $\hat{Y}(x)=\mathrm{Argmax}_{y\in Z}\hat{\mathbb{U}}(y|x)$.
+However in a different scenario the algorithm complexity might have to be defined in terms of the number of evaluations of the cost function. \item Optimising $\hat{\mathbb{U}}(y|x)$ in order to find $\hat{Y}(x)=\mathrm{Argmax}_{y\in Z}\hat{\mathbb{U}}(y|x)$.
 An exhaustive search of $Z$ is only feasible for small discrete spaces.
-Advanced multi-modal optimisation techniques might become necessary and induce large computation times. \end{itemize} Finally the memory requirements for running these computations might exceed by far the current processing capabilities if care is not taken.
-For example it might not be possible to store all $\hat{p}(Z|x)$ distributions for each unique $x\in X$ present in the data set, especially if a large number of samples $s\in Z$ are needed (ex: the Monte-Carlo sampling error decreases as $O(1/\sqrt{|S|})$).
+Advanced multi-modal optimisation techniques might become necessary and induce large computation times. \end{itemize} The memory requirements for running these computations might also become a limiting factor.
+For example it might not be possible to store all $\hat{P}(Z|x)$ distributions for each unique $x\in X$ present in the data set, especially if a large number of samples $s\in Z$ is needed (ex: the Monte-Carlo sampling error decreases as $O(1/\sqrt{|S|})$).